PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/the-app-class/+page.md

 ## App structure
 As you should know by now, a BagaWork app consists of different pages.
-However, that is not enough for a BagaWork app to work.
-For example, the computer would have no idea about which of your pages that should be shown to the user first (when the app starts), so something more is needed.
-Therefor, a BagaWork app also consists of an `App` class.
+However, that is actually not enough for a BagaWork app to work.
+For example, the computer would have no idea about which of your pages that should be shown to the user when the app starts, so something more is needed.
+Therefor, a BagaWork app also consists of an `App` class to provide this extra type of information to the computer.